ARCA races at Toledo

 Various ARCA Menards Series races have been held at Toledo Speedway since 1953.
 Prior to 2020, these races were part of the ARCA Menards Series schedule for decades before a planned move to the ARCA Menards Series East schedule after the unification of NASCAR's East and West Series with the ARCA Menards Series, with the East race to be known as the Herr's Potato Chips 200.
-However, due to the impact of COVID-19, two additional races were held at Toledo as part of the 2020 ARCA Menards Series (the Menards.com 200 and Menards 200), with a third campanion event between the 2020 ARCA Menards Series and the 2020 ARCA Menards Series East, called the Royal Truck & Trailer 200.
+However, due to the impact of COVID-19, two additional races were held at Toledo as part of the 2020 ARCA Menards Series (the Menards.com 200 and Menards 200), with a third companion event between the 2020 ARCA Menards Series and the 2020 ARCA Menards Series East, called the Royal Truck & Trailer 200.
 Afterwards, the race remained on the main ARCA schedule, serving as the season finale in 2022.

-Frank Kimmel won the nine ARCA races at the track, the most of any driver.
+Frank Kimmel won nine ARCA races at the track, the most of any driver.